Absence and reintegration

 Leave should not be a barrier to recovery or reintegration into work.
 If necessary, this can be discussed with the company doctor/work and health coach.

-If you do not take leave or take insufficient(sufficient) leave, there is a chance that leave hours will expire because you did not take them on time (see University of Twente Leave Regulations).
+If you do not take (sufficient) leave, there is a chance that leave hours will expire because you did not take them on time (see University of Twente Leave Regulations).
 An exception applies to employees who were unable to take (part of) their leave hours for medical reasons because there were no usable opportunities to reintegrate into work.
 They reserve the right to take these hours at a later period.
 In general, this is only the case if you have been admitted to a hospital or other healthcare institution and/or are bedridden.
 Or if you depend on others for activities in daily life and are not self-reliant.
 The company doctor advises in assessing this.

-You can report your recoveryback to work by going to 'My HR and useusing the button 'End sick’Report back after illness’. report'
+You can report your recoveryback to work by going to 'MyHR using the button ’Report back after illness’.

-In consultation with your manager, you can always resume work on your own initiative, unless the company doctor expressly advises not to do so yet.
+In consultation with your manager, you can always resume work on your initiative, unless the company doctor expressly advises not to do so yet.
 This is therefore not determined by your GP or a practitioner.
 The company doctor will, however, contact a practitioner if necessary.

 8. Sanctions

 In the event of absenteeism due to illness, you are obliged to comply with the (statutory) regulations.
-If you do not do thisn't, this could have consequences.
+If you do not do this, this could have consequences.
 As an employer, the university can impose a sanction.
 For example, if there is insufficient cooperation, the salary payment can be stopped.
 A persistent lack of cooperation can even be grounds for dismissal.

 As an employer, the university must also adhere to the rules.
-If, aAccording to the UWV, has the university has not done enough for your reintegration and are you are applying for WIA benefit after 104 weeks of absenteeism due to illness, then?
-Then UWV can oblige the university to continue to pay salary for a maximum of 1 year longer.
+If, according to the UWV, the university has not done enough for your reintegration and are you are applying for WIA benefit after 104 weeks of absenteeism due to illness, then UWV can oblige the university to continue to pay salary for a maximum of 1 year longer.

 • Sick while on holiday or during compulsory leave days (bridging days)

-Getting sick while on vacation holiday or during compulsory leave days is annoying.
-Below you will find what you should do in that case:Under certain conditions, leave hours already deducted can be added back to your leave balance:
+Getting sick while on holiday or during compulsory leave days is annoying.
+Below you will find what you should do in that case:

-• Report sick to your manager before 9:00 a.m. on the first day of illness and via My HR.
-Just like you would if you were notn't on vacation[WM(H1] holiday.
+• Report sick to your manager before 9:00 a.m. on the first day of illness and via MyHR.
+Just like you would if you were not on holiday.

 • Make sure you can be reached by phone at all times.

 • Are you staying outside the Netherlands?
 Then visit a doctor on site and ask for an official doctor's statement (in Dutch or English) showing that you are unable to perform your own or other activities due to illness.
-The statement contains at least the name, address and telephone number of the treating physician,; the onset date of illness and an estimate of the probable duration of the incapacity for work.
+The statement contains at least the name, address and telephone number of the treating physician, the onset date of illness and an estimate of the probable duration of the incapacity for work.

 • Do you need advice or consultation on the situation that has arisen and your leave (hours)?
-If so,Please contact your supervisor manager and HR Advisor to discuss the situation.
+Please contact your manager and HR Advisor to discuss the situation.

 • Holiday leave during illness

-• It is the important that you continue to take ordinary holiday leave during a longer period of absence.
+• It is the important that you continue to take holiday leave during a longer period of absence.
 During this leave, you are exempt from reintegration obligations and do not have to be available to your employer.
 You really are on leave then.
-You agree to take leave with your manager and then request this leave through MyHR.apply for leave digitally to your manager via My HR.
-When you take leave, the hours are booked off in accordance withfollowing your normal work pattern.
+You agree to take leave with your manager and then request this leave through MyHR.
+When you take leave, the hours are booked off following your normal work pattern.
 Make sure that leave does not hinder your reintegration.
 The company doctor may be asked for advice on this.

-• If you do not or not sufficiently taketake (sufficient) leave, there is a chance that leave hours will expire because you did not take them on time you run the risk of losing leave hours because you did not take them on time (see leave regulation University of Twente Leave Regulations).
-An exception applies to employees whohere if you were unable to take (part of) your their leave hours for medical reasons because there were no usable opportunities feasible possibilities to reintegrate into work.
-You retainThey reserve the right to take these hours in at a later period.
+• If you do not take (sufficient) leave, there is a chance that leave hours will expire because you did not take them on time (see leave regulation University of Twente Leave Regulations).
+An exception applies to employees who were unable to take (part of) their leave hours for medical reasons because there were no usable opportunities to reintegrate into work.
+They reserve the right to take these hours at a later period.
 In general, this is only the case if you have been admitted to a hospital or other healthcare institution and/or are bedridden.
-Or if you depend on others to carry outfor activities of in daily living life and are not self-reliant.
-The company doctor advises in assessing may be asked to advise on this.
+Or if you depend on others to for activities in daily life and are not self-reliant.
+The company doctor advises in assessing this.

 Download the overview Bedrijfspoli professionals (contact) for employees